 Open Sans is a humanist sans serif typeface by Steve Matteson.
 It was commissioned by Google and launched in 2011.
 It is a modified version of Steve Matteson’s Droid Sans design which was designed for Android smartphones.
 However, it is slightly larger.
 Open Sans includes the entire 897 character set.
-This includes the ISO Latin 1, Latin CE and Greek character sets.
-Open Sans is a typeface that combines a positive stress and open forms.
+This includes the ISO Latin 1, Latin CE, and Greek character sets.
+Open Sans is a typeface that combines positive stress and open forms.
 It has a friendly, neutral appearance.
-It is optimized for print, web and mobile interfaces and features excellent legibility in letterforms.
+It is optimized for print, web, and mobile interfaces and features excellent legibility in letter forms.
 Open Sans Font Download is available here for free of cost.

 Matteson also added Open Serif to the Open family in 2016.
-This was also designed with the goal of increasing the legibility for serif fonts.
+This was also designed with the goal of increasing the legibility of serif fonts.

 Usage Of Open Sans Font

 The font family Open Sans was quickly a favorite of web designers in 2010 due to its wide range of weights: Open Sans Light, Open Sans Semibold, and the body-friendly Open Sans Regular font are mostly used it the web platform.

 Open Sans is still the most popular web font family, even after ten years.
 It is extremely versatile, neutral, and easily readable, making it suitable for many purposes.
 Open Sans is an easy choice for web and mobile design.
 The font complements minimal and flat designs very well.

 Open Sans is also a popular choice for brand design.
 Open Sans’ neutrality and friendliness has made it a popular choice in corporate, educational, and political identities.
 It is also a common choice in body fonts for a variety of brands identities.